About Prudential De-Risking Strategies

 Longevity Risk Transfer

 Insurers in the U.K. and elsewhere who execute pension buy-outs and buy-ins with pension funds use longevity reinsurance to create certainty around the future obligations they have assumed.
 In addition, the world’s largest and most sophisticated pension funds use longevity risk transfer as the capstone in their “do-it-yourself de-risking” programs to create certainty around their future liabilities.
-Prudential is a global leader in reinsuring longevity risk from U.K. insurers and pension scheme captives, with more than $45 billion reinsured since 2011, covering members of nearly 200 pension funds in the U.K., including British Airways and Rolls-Royce.
+Prudential is a global leader in reinsuring longevity risk from U.K. insurers and pension scheme captives, with more than $60 billion reinsured since 2011, covering members of more than 200 pension funds in the U.K., including British Airways and Rolls-Royce.
 We also led the award-winning $28 billion captive longevity reinsurance transaction for British Telecom in 2014.

 We bring our capital, capacity, execution credibility and credit quality to solve the unique needs of insurers and captives globally who wish to transfer longevity risk.